algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport48.md

 ### Learning Assembly and Code

-This week we managed to keep our pac man on the move.
+* This week we managed to keep our pac man on the move.
 He can now move in all directions (up, down, left, right).

+  To do this, junior software engineers had to understand how to use the position of pixels in relation to our 320 by 200 screen.
+And then be able to link it to the player's keystrokes to make it move wherever he wants.

-The junior software engineers are working on opening and closing the mouth as the pac man  moves when he eat some point.
+* The junior software engineers are working on opening and closing the mouth as the pac man  moves when he eat some point.

   To do this, we need to create 3 different sprites.
 1 sprite with its mouth closed, another with its mouth half open, and the last with its mouth completely open.

 *Junior Software Engineer & Rémy Charles*